 McGill University is one of Canada's best-known institutions of higher learning and one of the leading universities in the world.
 McGill is located in the heart of Montreal, the best student city in Canada and top 20 globally (QS Best Student Cities 2023).

-The Desautels Faculty of Management is accredited by the European Quality Improvement System (EQUIS).
+The McGill Desautels Faculty of Management is accredited by the European Quality Improvement System (EQUIS).
 The Faculty is a member of the Graduate Management Admission Council (GMAC), a non-profit organization of leading graduate business schools worldwide.
 We take pride in our reputation for outstanding teaching and innovative research.
-Year after year, rankings of the world’s top business schools affirm the calibre of talent and achievement within our programs.

-With a majority of our faculty hailing from other countries, Desautels pushes the boundaries of knowledge with an interdisciplinary, global, collaborative approach.
-Bringing their research to the classroom, professors at Desautels are not only transforming business practices and public policy, they are enabling a new generation of leaders to innovate in today’s quickly changing business world.
+With a majority of our faculty hailing from other countries, McGill Desautels pushes the boundaries of knowledge with an interdisciplinary, global, collaborative approach.

 Sujata Madan was named a 3M National Teaching Fellow for 2020—the highest recognition of individual teaching excellence and educational leadership at the university level in Canada.